elixirhub/events-TeSS-to-iAnn/README.md

-# events-TeSS-to-iAnn
+# Events sync project
-Functionality to update iAnn events using the TeSS web service
+We aim to develop the functionality to update iAnn events using the TeSS web service.
+More inforamtion about the project coming soon.